 Learn more about the types of federal student loans that may be available to you and your family: https://studentaid.gov/understand-aid/types/loans

 When scholarships, grants, and federal student loans aren’t enough, you may need to consider private student loans.
 Private loans are made by private organizations such banks, credit unions, and state-based or state-affiliated organizations, and have terms and conditions that are set by the lender.
 Because offerings will vary, it’s important to review the rates, terms, and conditions before applying for a private student loan.

 DCU offers a private student lending solution through Student Choice.
 Unlike other for-profit lenders, DCU always has your best interests in mind.
 You’ll find DCU’s private student loans come with great rates, flexible repayment terms, and educational resources including one-on-one application assistance and counseling through Student Choice.
 You can learn more about DCU’s private student loans and apply easily online.

 This article was originally published by our partners at Credit Union Student Choice.
-You can find the original article here.

 Please note that membership is required to accept a DCU student loan.

 This article is for informational purposes only.
 It is not intended to serve as legal, financial, investment or tax advice or indicate that a specific DCU product or service is right for you.
 For specific advice about your unique circumstances, you may wish to consult a financial professional.